The Entrepreneurial Impact Competition aims to boost the spirit of innovation and entrepreneurship among civil and environmental engineering students.

 The competition is open to individuals or teams of students at both the undergraduate and graduate level who apply their CEE knowledge and skills to develop entrepreneurial ideas to improve the human condition.
 Contestants compete for a chance to win by conceptualizing entrepreneurial ventures that may help fellow students at Georgia Tech, improve conditions for the Atlanta community and/or impact society more broadly.

-The final round of competition takes place on Friday, March 19th at 4:30 p.m.
-The two-hour virtual competition will be held on the BlueJeans Event platform.
-During this time, each team or individual will present their idea to the panel of five judges.
-After all the presentations are complete, the judges will deliberate and then identify the top two proposals that will win the $5,000 prizes sponsored by our two generous donors, Bill Higginbotham and the Zeitlin Family.
+The final round of competition will take place on Friday, January 28, 2022.
+During the live competition, each team or individual will present their idea to the panel of judges.
+After all the presentations are complete, the judges will deliberate and then identify the top two proposals that will win the $5,000 prizes sponsored by two generous donors, Bill Higginbotham and the Zeitlin Family.

 Each finalist will give a five-minute verbal pitch of their project to the expert judges and a live audience, followed by up to 10 minutes of Q&A. Each individual or group will be allowed up to two slides to effectively illustrate their idea/proposal.
 The presentations will be evaluated on the five criteria outlined below:

 Preliminary round judges and the four-judge panel in the final round will have expertise in engineering and business.
 The criteria used by these expert judges in their evaluation are:

 Innovation.
 Is the idea novel?
 How does it compare to other ideas that address the same problem?

 Demand.
 Is there a demand for the invention?
 Are people likely to use it?

 Impact.
 How big is the potential impact of the invention? (i.e., How many people, communities, etc., are likely to use it?)